-Also in the proposed OPPS rule, CMS proposes a mandatory bundled payment program that would bundle payment to acute care hospitals for hip and knee replacement surgery Medical Severity Diagnosis Related Group (MS-DRG) 469 and 470.
-This Comprehensive Care for Joint Replacement (CCIR) payment model would hold the hospital in which the joint replacement takes place financially responsible for the entire episode of care, from the date of surgery through 90 days post-discharge.
-The episode of care would include the surgical procedure and inpatient stay and related services within 90 days of discharge, including inpatient and outpatient, readmission, inpatient rehabilitation, skilled-nursing and home health services.
-The proposal would require IPPS hospitals in 75 metropolitan statistical areas (MSAs) to participate in the model.
-Approximately 800 hospitals, including the Medical Center, are within these 75 MSAs.
-The hospitals would be the episode initiators and would bear the financial risk.
-CMS proposes to test the CCIR model for five years beginning January 1, 2016 and ending December 31, 2020.
-Under the model, all providers would continue to receive payment under Medicare fee-for-service.
-After the completion of the performance year, services in that year's episodes would be grouped into episodes and aggregated.
-CMS would compare the participating hospital's total episode payment to their "target price".
+Effective January 1, 2016, CMS implemented the Comprehensive Care for Joint Replacement Model (CIR), a mandatory bundled payment program for hip and knee replacement surgery (MS-DRGs 469 and 470).
+The CIR payment model holds the hospital in which the joint replacement takes place financially responsible for the entire episode of care, from the date of surgery through 90 days post-discharge.
+The episode of care includes the surgical procedure and inpatient stay and related services within 90 days of discharge, including inpatient and outpatient, readmission, inpatient rehabilitation, skillednursing and home health services.
+CMS will test the CIR model for five years with the first model year beginning April 1, 2016 and year five ending December 31, 2020.
+Under the model, all providers continue to receive payment under Medicare fee-for-service.
+After the completion of the performance year, claims payments are grouped into episodes and aggregated.
+CMS will compare the participating hospital's total episode payment to their "target price".
 The "target price" would reflect a hospital's hospital-specific and regional blended historical payments, less 2.0%.
-If the total episode payments were below the target price, Medicare would pay the hospital the difference in the form of a "reconciliation payment."
-If spending was in excess of the target price, the hospital would pay Medicare the difference.
+If the total episode payments are below the target price, Medicare will pay the hospital the difference in the form of a "reconciliation payment."
+If spending was in excess of the target price, the hospital will pay Medicare the difference.
+Only hospitals meeting or exceeding performance thresholds on certain quality measures will be eligible for a "reconciliation payment."
+The first performance year begins April 1, 2016 and ends December 31, 2016.
+Medicare will not require repayment from hospitals for performance year one for actual episode payments that exceed their target price.